Akhankova/567837-what-to-watch-8/Readme.md

 Project "What To Watch"

 Watch new movies in the best quality.
 Leave reviews, rate and choose only the best from the world of big cinema.

-Description
+This project was bootstrapped with [Create React App].
+In the project directory, you can run: npm start npm test Description

 The application consists of several pages: Home, User Authorization, Favorite Movies List, Movie, Add Review, Player;